-- to reward employees for achieving corporate and individual performance targets in a fair and equitable - to ensure that the remuneration reflects employees' duties and responsibilities.
+- to reward employees for achieving corporate and individual performance targets in a fair and equitable wav: and - to ensure that the remuneration reflects employees' duties and responsibilities.

-The Company advocates a performance-based remuneration system that is flexible and responsive to the market, and the performance of the Group's business units and individual remuneration is competitive, relevant and appropriate in finding a balance between the current and longer term objectives of the Company.
+The Company advocates a performance-based remuneration system that is flexible and responsive to the market, and the performance of the Group's business units and individual employees.
+In designing the compensation structure, Each of the Directors receives a base Director's fee.
+The Lead remuneration is competitive, relevant and appropriate in finding a balance between the current and longer term objectives of the Company.